klayu/hb_dialpine/content/english/pages/success.md

 {{< queryTable params=.Params >}}

 {{< notice "tip" >}}
-A New Calendar by the name "DIALPINE" within you Google Calendar has been created.
+A New Calendar by the name "DIALPINE" within your Google Calendar has been created.

 You will also notice that a new "Master Config" calendar event has also been created within "DIALPINE" calendar.
 This is the lifeline of your Phone Booking system.

 Please refer to our FAQ's on how to do advanced customizations.
 {{< /notice >}}